Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Community and Support

-CapRover: Moderate community activity.
+CapRover: Moderate community.
 GitHub-based support.

-Winner: Tie between Coolify and Dokku for different reasons.
+Winner: Tie, but for different reasons.

 Resource Usage Comparison